serviewcare/EJDBKit/README.md

 Current Status
 =================
-THERE BE DRAGONS HERE!
-The framework is NOT yet complete (alpha...very alpha)!
-DO NOT use it in a production environment or to make your next killer app!
+*THERE BE DRAGONS HERE!* The framework is *NOT* yet complete (alpha...very alpha)! *DO NOT* use it in a production environment or to make your next killer app!
 Not heeding this warning will probably cause you much pain, wailing and gnashing of the teeth!
-You..have...been...warned!!!
+You have been warned!!!

-Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is complete and more importantly, a correct Objective-C implementation of ejdb.
+Ok,so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is complete and more importantly, a correct Objective-C implementation of ejdb.

 Building
 =================